Full Text of 1978 Treaty

 1925 and 16 August 1939 between the United States of America and the United Mex

-ican States shall cease to have effect without prejudice to the provisions of article 22.
+ican States shall cease to have effect without prejudice to the provisions of article 22. - Either Contracting Party may terminate this Treaty by giving notice to the

 other Party.
 The termination shall take effect six months after the receipt of such